Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

-An introduction to the economic analysis of environmental problems such as air and water pollution, global warming, acid rain and ozone depletion; policy instruments for dealing with such problems.
+An introduction to the economic analysis of environmental problems associated with the use of depletable and renewable resources; policy instruments for dealing with such problems.

 The objective of ECON 207 is to provide you with an understanding of key environmental issues from an economic perspective.
-Building on microeconomic analysis introduced in BSNS 104 and ECON 112, we apply economic concepts to issues such as valuing the environment, cost-benefit analysis, depletable resource allocation, water, fisheries, forests, ecosystem goods and services, pollution and climate change.
+By building on the microeconomic concepts and tools introduced in the prerequisite paper, we will analyse such issues as: valuing the environment, cost-benefit analysis, depletable resource allocation, water, fisheries, forests, ecosystem goods and services, pollution and climate change.

 |Paper title||Environmental Economics|